TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 9/Nehemiah 9.37.md

 ---

-And it yieldeth much increase unto the kings whom thou hast set over us because of our sins: also they have power over our bodies, and over our cattle, at their pleasure, and we are in great distress.
+It yields much increase to the kings whom you have set over us because of our sins: also they have power over our bodies, and over our livestock, at their pleasure, and we are in great distress.